PaxInstruments/armwiz2/README.md

-# STM32 Development Environment
+# ARM Wiz

 ## Overview
-The goal of this project is to create a system that easily generates STM32 ARM microcontroller projects using command line tools.
+The goal of the ARM Wiz project is to create a system that easily generates STM32 ARM microcontroller projects using command line tools.
 This is a fork of [Iztok Starc's original repository](https://github.com/istarc/stm32) and at this point is entirely Iztok's work.
 Over time we hope to extend his project and generalize the system to support additional microcontroller and boards beyond the STM32F4-Discovery board.

 ## File Organization